OpenMDAO/OpenMDAO-Framework/docs/optimization/case_recorders.rst

          Objective: -27.0833333304

-We can also choose to print out all framework variables from components in this driver's workflow using the wildcard "*" in the printvars list, and rerunning the model.
+We can also choose to print out all framework variables from components in this driver's workflow using the wildcard "*" in the printvars list and rerunning the model.

 ::